AgencyPMG/SEO-Auto-Linker/readme.txt

 SEO Auto Linker ignores content inside of shortcodes.
 If you find yourself using shortcodes inside a theme to do things like columns, etc, you may be [doing it wrong](http://justintadlock.com/archives/2011/05/02/dealing-with-shortcode-madness).

 This was a deliberate decision and isn't likely to change.

+= Can I disable links for a single post/page/whatever? =

+Yes.
+Two ways:

+1. Add the post's permalink to the site-wide blacklist on the SEO Auto Linker options page
+2. Put `<!--nolinks-->` somewhere in the content of the post where you don't want links

 == Screenshots ==